Once, while taking a casual stroll through the apiary, I noticed something odd.

 Robbing bees are dangerous in many ways and can negatively affect your honey bees if robbing behavior goes unchecked.

 The first and most obvious is that it can result in multiple bee deaths and possibly wipe out a colony.

 Second, robbing bees can also spread mites and diseases across hives, watering down the efforts you have made to keep your colonies healthy.

-The main reason robbing occurs is because beekeepers exist.
+The main reason robbing occurs is that beekeepers exist.
 When we put several hives within a few feet of each other, we cause an anomaly that probably wouldn’t occur naturally.

 Understanding Robbing Bees: A Fierce Bee Robbing Scenario Played Out

 So imagine you’re a foraging bee, and you’ve visited your usual nectar spot only to find nothing.
 Then a light breeze delivers the scent of stored nectar, filling your senses and beckoning loudly for you to collect your share.